The Language and Linguistics Student Conference

 University of Central Oklahoma (Edmond)

-The Language and Linguistics Student Conference is now open for submissions.
+The Language and Linguistics Student Conference (LLSC) is now accepting submissions.
 Undergraduate and graduate students are invited to submit abstracts for individual presentations and organized panels.
 Individual presentations should be 12 to 15 minutes.
 Panel presenters may select a 50- or 65-minute time block.
 Presentation topics may include, but are not limited to, relationships between and among language, linguistics, and their many applications in

 - natural and artificial languages